thomhines/interaction-design-principles/Day 02.md

 #### Questions
-- Overall thoughts?
-- Who are their users?
+- Who are their primary users? secondary?
 - What is each site's main objectives?
 - Why would there be differences between them?
 - Which site would be more usable by your grandma?
+- Overall thoughts?

 #### Grade each site (1-10):